Munden, Kansas

 Munden is a city in Republic County, Kansas, United States.
 As of the 2020 census, the population of the city was 96.

 History

 Munden was founded in September 1887.
-It was named for John Munden, original owner of the town site.
+It was named for John Munden, the original owner of the town site.

+As of June, 2023, in Munden there is a: post office, community hall, cafe, insurance business, tool manufacturing company, and three churches.